parallelchain-io/hotstuff_rs/README.md

 ## 2. The HotStuff Consensus Protocol

 HotStuff works by building a 'NodeTree': a directed acyclic graph of Nodes.
 Node is a structure with a `command` field which applications are free to populate with arbitrary byte-arrays.
-In consensus algorithm literature, we typically talk of consensus algorithms as maintaining state machines that change their internal states in response to commands, hence, the choice of terminology.
+In consensus algorithm literature, we typically talk of consensus algorithms as maintaining state machines that change their internal states in response to commands, hence the choice of terminology.

 HotStuff guarantees that committed Nodes are *immutable*.
 That is, they can never be *un*-committed as long as at least a supermajority of voting power faithfully execute the protocol.
 This guarantee enables applications to make hard-to-reverse actions with confidence.